-Using a Persian Rug on Wall-to-Wall Carpet
+Using a Persian Rug over Wall-to-Wall Carpet

 Let’s say you love Persian and Oriental rugs – their workmanship, their patterns and colors, their quality.
 But let’s also say that your home has wall-to-wall carpeting in practically every room.